-The Mount Zion Loop is a gorgeous 8.5 mile loop located in the Angeles National Forest just North of Sierra Madre, California.
+The Mount Zion Loop is a gorgeous 9.5 mile loop located in the Angeles National Forest just North of Sierra Madre, California.
 It is best known for its lush green plant life, shaded canopy and serene beauty.
-However, it is also wildy underrated for being such a great running/hiking trial.
+However, it is also wildy underrated for being such a great running/hiking trail.
 Lets hit it!

 From Chantry Flat Parking Lot, we will ascend "Chantry Flats Truck Trail" which is the paved road to the West of the Parking Area.
 After about half a mile, you will come to a single track trail junction with signage on the right of the road.
 This is Upper Winter Creek Trail.
 Take it!

 Follow this moderately ascending trail until it tops out and begins to descend and after 2 miles, you will have made it to the next junction.
 Stay to the right (forest route 11W15) to descend a little further as ascending Upper Winter Creek Trail will take you to a much larger mountain.
 Yikes!

 Just a quarter of a mile passed this sign is another junction where you will stay to the left (forest route 11W14) to ascend 1000 feet in a little over a mile.